 Note on SPOILERS: This review is for the final book of The Hunger Games trilogy.
 It’s impossible to discuss without giving spoilers for both The Hunger Games and Catching Fire.
-That said, read at the risk of your potential enjoyment of the earlier books in this series.

-Once Katniss’ sister, Prim, tells her to cut a deal with Coin by agreeing to be the Mockingjay, Katniss does so.
+Once Katniss’s sister, Prim, tells her to cut a deal with Coin by agreeing to be the Mockingjay, Katniss does so.
 From this point, there’s much of the same pageantry as when the Capitol prepared her for the Games.
-There is much talk of what she should wear, how she should be styled, what she should say… etc, etc. It becomes clear that Katniss can’t be given a script; she only does well in real world scenarios.
+There is much talk of what she should wear, how she should be styled, what she should say etc. It becomes clear that Katniss can’t be given a script; she only does well in real world scenarios.
 To create propaganda for the rebellion, they decide to film her participation in minor, controlled battle situations.
 Because these scenes are so much about playacting, it becomes difficult to see Katniss as a real player in a real rebellion.
 Once this happens, it seems there is less and less at stake even as the tension of the book begins in earnest.

-Then Peeta arrives in 13 after being brainwashed (‘hijacked’) by the Capitol into a dark version of himself who hates and distrusts Katniss.
+Then Peeta arrives in 13 after being brainwashed (“hijacked”) by the Capitol into a dark version of himself who hates and distrusts Katniss.
 Until this point, Peeta’s strength has been one of the brighter points of the trilogy.
 He is steady and dependable, bringing a warmth that is lacking in all the other major players.
 Katniss must now try to win Peeta back over to himself, but she’s not terribly interested in doing so.
 While Katniss has been cold in the past, her strength and compassion for the underdogs of the world made her palatable.
 She slips from that standard here.

 When these books began, Katniss, Peeta, etc. were the counterbalance to the Capitol’s cruelty and coldness.
 Now that Peeta has been damaged and Katniss is unfeeling, there is little separating the two groups.
-This is something Collins plays with as she contrasts the propaganda of District 13 with the pageanty of the Capitol.
-It’s an interesting contrast to show the similarities between Presidents Coin and Snow, but dragging Katniss down also is on par with having Han, Luke, and Leia decide to be petulant, selfish jerks in Return of the Jedi.
+This is something Collins plays with as she contrasts the propaganda of District 13 with the pageantry of the Capitol.
+It’s an interesting contrast to show the similarities between Presidents Coin and Snow, but dragging Katniss down also is on par with having Han, Luke, and Leia decide to be petulant, selfish jerks in The Return of the Jedi.
 It just doesn’t work.

 When everyone finally awakens, I confess.
 How I lied about the mission, how I jeopardized everyone in the pursuit of revenge.
 There’s a long silence after I finish.
 Then Gale says, “Katniss, we all knew you were lying about Coin sending you to assassinate Snow.”